THE CATHOLIC LECTIONARY WEBSITE by Felix Just, S.J., Ph.D.

 Calendars are much more complex than you might think!
 Throughout human history, and still today, different cultures have used very different calendars, with “years” of different lengths, different starting dates (“New Year”), and different subdivisions (“weeks”; “months”; “seasons”; etc.).
 Moreover, due to astronomical irregularities and mathematical complexities, no human calendar is perfectly consistent; all calendars require certain variations and adaptations.

-Day (terrestrial) = duration of the Earth’s rotation around its own axis (subdivided into 24 hours)
+Day (terrestrial) = duration of the Earth’s rotation around its own axis (subdivided into 24 hours, of 60 minutes each)

 Month (lunar) = duration of the Moon’s orbit around the Earth (~29½ days)

 Year (solar) = duration of the Earth’s orbit around the Sun (~365¼ days)

 Note: a Week does not have any astronomical basis, but is merely a common convention of grouping seven days together.